 The NTI aims to be inclusive, diverse, and sustainable.

-Recent collaborations on the international scene include Drive Your Plow Over the Bones of the Dead by Complicité, directed by Simon McBurney, the Mayenburg-Trilogy, including Ellen Babic (world premiere) and Ex, directed by Benedict Andrews, and the upcoming Egal (world premiere), directed by Marius von Mayenburg, as well as My Brilliant Friend, directed by Yaël Farber.
+Recent collaborations on the international scene include Drive Your Plow Over the Bones of the Dead by Complicité, directed by Simon McBurney, the Mayenburg-Trilogy, including Ellen Babic (world premiere) and Ex, directed by Benedict Andrews, and Egal (world premiere), directed by Marius von Mayenburg, as well as My Brilliant Friend, directed by Yaël Farber.

 The NTI performs each season around ten new productions, as well as re-premieres, co-productions, and guest performances, comprising a varied repertoire of new Icelandic works, new foreign works, Icelandic and foreign classics, musicals, dance pieces and children’s productions.
 The theatre serves an important role in the development of new Icelandic plays and aims to develop youngsters’ appreciation of the theatre through productions especially intended for children and youth, and visits to the theatre.